Alexandria Home Solutions Logo

 Key Takeaways:

 Measuring an exterior door might seem like a simple task, but it requires precision to ensure a perfect fit.
-Whether you’re upgrading your current door or replacing it altogether, getting the measurements right is essential for a smooth door installation.
+Whether you’re upgrading your current front door or replacing interior doors, getting the door dimensions right is essential for a smooth door installation.
 Incorrect measurements can lead to a host of problems—from drafts and energy loss to difficulties in installation and, ultimately, a less secure home.

 Key points for measuring an exterior door are the following: